The IEEE Symposium on VLSI (ISVLSI) 2019 explores emerging trends, novel ideas and basic concepts covering a broad

 carry forward these well-established trends for further growth of the symposium.

-Contributions are Sought in the Following Tracks
+Contributions are sought in, but not limited to, the Following Tracks

 1) Circuits, Reliability, and Fault-Tolerance (CRT): Analog/mixed-signal circuits design and testing, RF and